cwbabcock/JavaRAT/ProgressUpdates.md

 ### What did your team do last week
 * Finish the Skeleton Code
-* Bootstrapper
-* File transfer

 ### What will your team do this week
-* Finish Coding
+* Finish Coding (Bootstrapper and File transfer)
 * Start Debugging
-* Work on Presentation
+* Work on the Presentation

 ### Challanges?
 * Progress is going slow